-The EKC Junior Colleges specifically delivers RSE through its PSHE Project Programme as well as through mandatory 'worship'.
+The EKC Junior Colleges specifically delivers RSE through as the delivery of a Level 2 qualification in Personal Health and Well-being as well as through mandatory 'worship'.

-Students engage in project-based learning as part of the Level 2 Personal Growth and Wellbeing qualification, embedding RSE through opportunities such as;
+Students will also engage in project-based learning activities and experiences, embedding RSE through opportunities such as;

-- Community projects and social action and Business Enterprise
+- Community projects, social action and Business Enterprise

-- Group tutorials, lessons, and debate
+- Group tutorials, lessons, and debate.

+- Taking part in competitions

 - Guest speakers and performers.

-Policy Owner: Executive Director of Education Approving Body: Policy Development Group / GLB Stage of approval: Approved Date of approval: May 2023
+Policy Owner: Director of Education Improvement Approving Body: Policy Committee Stage of approval: Approved Date of approval: May 2025

-Each of the EKC Junior Colleges has a unique curriculum that is relevant to their local offer.
-This should be in line with pupil need, informed by pupil voice and participation in curriculum development and in response to issues as they arise in the school and wider community.
-Most of the Sex Education content will be covered through STEAM lessons (Science, Technology, Engineering, Arts, and Maths), but other aspects of the curriculum may cover areas such as Relationship Education.
-Full overviews of where and how RSE is delivered can be provided by the Head/Deputy of Junior College.
+Each of the EKC Junior Colleges has a unique industry specialist curriculum.
+Most of the Sex Education content will be covered through Personal growth and Well-being lessons (PSHE), as well as other aspects of the curriculum covering areas such as Relationship Education such as STEAM lessons (Science, Technology, Engineering, Arts and Maths).
+A full overviews of where and how RSE is delivered can be provided by the Head of Junior College.

 The quality of the curriculum is monitored regularly with particular attention to the content, intent, and implementation of RSE.
-All feedback is provided to the Head/Deputy of Junior College to make adaptions if required.
-Regular pathway reviews take place by the Head/Deputy of Junior College, and RSE should be a key focus point of these observations.
+All feedback is provided to the Head of Junior College to make adaptions if required.
+Regular learning walks take place by the Head of Junior College, and RSE should be a key focus point of these observations.